wp-plugins/photopress-paypal-shopping-cart/readme.txt

 1. Create a shopping cart page for your website by creating a new Page in Wordpress add adding the `[show_wp_shopping_cart]` shortcode as its content
 1. Upload the `photopress-paypal-shopping-cart` plugin folder to your `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Add Purchase Variations using the Media > Purchase Variations admin screen.
+Purchase variations take the from of label:price (i.e. 11x14 Gallery Print:100)
 1. Add a sidebar to the theme template file that is used to display your single images or attachments.
 This can be done  by adding `<?php dynamic_sidebar('papt-image-sidebar'); ?>` to the template file (typically attachment.php or image.php).
 1. Populate this sidebar with the PhotoPress - Single Product Buy Button Widget from the `Appearance > Widgets` menu in WordPress.
 1. Configure the Widget with any pricing, shipping or variations you require.